 On March 24, 2022, our registration statement on Form S-1 (File No. 333-263295) was declared effective by the SEC for the initial public offering of our common stock.
 Our shares began trading on the Nasdaq Global Select Market on March 25, 2022, and the transaction formally closed on March 29, 2022.
 In connection with our IPO, we issued and sold an aggregate of 5,290,000 shares of our common stock at a price of \$15.00 per share, which included the exercise in full of the underwriters' option to purchase 690,000 additional shares of our common stock at the same price per share, which closed on April 12, 2022.
 The aggregate gross proceeds for shares sold in our IPO was \$79.4 million.
-After deducting underwriting discounts and commissions and offering costs paid or payable by us of approximately \$8.9 million, the net proceeds from the offering were approximately \$70.5 million.
+After deducting underwriting discounts and commissions and offering costs paid or payable by us of approximately \$9.0 million, the net proceeds from the offering were approximately \$70.4 million.
+Upon completion of the sale of the shares of our common stock referenced in this paragraph, our initial public offering terminated.
 No payments were made by us to directors, officers or persons owning ten percent or more of our common stock or to their associates, or to our affiliates, other than payments in the ordinary course of business to officers for salaries and to non-employee directors pursuant to our director compensation policy.
+Cowen and Company, LLC, SVB Securities LLC, and Evercore Group L.L.C. acted as joint bookrunning managers of the initial public offering and as representatives of the underwriters.
+Oppenheimer & Co., Inc. acted as a lead manager for the offering.